Johann Daniel Schumacher: Biography

 The second president of the academy, Baron Johann Albrecht von Korff, ignoring the observation of the academic Louis de l'Isle on "... the disadvantage caused to the Academy by the dependence of the Academy from the chancellery ...", made Schumacher his counselor, putting him in charge of the academy’s accounts.
 Following a complaint by the academic Andrey Nartov regarding the Academy’s expenses (to the tune of 109 rubles), Schumacher was suspended from office and placed under house arrest on 7 October 1742.
 In the end, a commission under Prince Boris Youssoupov cleared him of all charges, and he was reinstituted into all his positions in 1746.

 Under his guidance, the first catalogue of the books of the Academy was published (1742-1747), as well as a catalogue of the exhibits titled Musei imperialis petropolitani (1741-1745).
 His correspondences with Kirillov, Blumentrost and others was published in 1866 by Piotr Pekarski (1828-1872).
 In 1750 he was made a state counselor.
 Having grown senile, he was pensioned off in 1757 and died in 1761 at Saint Petersburg.

 He was married to Anna Dorothea von Velten, daughter of Johann Velten, head cook of Peter the Great.
 Empress Elisabeth gave him the estate of Unipiha on 4 October 1759.
 His widow remained in possession of the estate until 1768.
-His daughter, Eleonora Dorothea, was married twice, first 1750 to Johann Casper Taubert and after hist death, to Petr Stupishin(1718–1782).
+His daughter, Eleonora Dorothea, was married twice, first 1750 to Johann Casper Taubert and after his death, to Petr Stupishin (1718–1782).
 His other daughter, Anna Dorothea von Schumacher (1730-1801), was married twice, first to Johann VII Burchard von Béllawary, then to Johann Amman.